hkelly93/SmartKitchen/README.md

 Thursday March 31, 2016

-Ajay-- working on addInventory and setexpiration methods in REST API where i am getting more errors
+Ajay-- working on addInventory and setExpiration methods in REST API where i am getting more errors

+Brian Day -- scanner more flushed out, processes and threads die correctly when exited